 Presented at the American Academy of Anti-aging medicine; VI World Congress; Anti-aging and Regenerative Medicine

 The revitalization and regeneration of the joints and of the spinal column are not in the future; it is happening today!
-Last year in the United States there were almost 2 million total joint replacement surgeries and another 25 to 30 million partial joint surgeries.
+Last year in the United States, there were almost 2 million total joint replacement surgeries and another 25 to 30 million partial joint surgeries.
 That’s a lot of surgery!
 And that’s why each year people are seeking non-surgical alternatives to joint and spinal column surgery.
 Several sources state that 40% of those surgeries could have been avoided.
 If avoiding surgery is an option, it sure seems like that option should be considered.
-Keep in mind, cutting a part of the joint or injecting it with steroids is not the only answer, let’s remember that surgery can always take place, but can never be undone.
+Keep in mind, cutting a part of the joint or injecting it with steroids is not the only answer.
+Let’s remember that surgery can always take place, but can never be undone.

-Those people who have been told that they have severe arthritis, who are bone against bone in their joint; that their joint has degenerated into a great quantity of cartilage which has worn away, and that the only thing left to do is to replace the joint?
+Have you been told that you have severe arthritis?
+You are bone on bone in your joint?
+Your joint has degenerated and your cartilage which has worn away?
+And ultimately, the only thing left to do is to replace the joint?
 Well, the good news here is that you do have another option!

-Several reviews by investigators have concluded that the autologous transplant of the mesenchyme cell culture of the bone marrow, of adipose tissue and of plasma rich in platelets are a great promise in the treatment of joint cartilage defects, particularly defects of great size (> 4 cm).
-The clinical results have been positive at over 1 year after having been carried out.
+Several reviews by investigators have concluded that the autologous transplant of the mesenchyme cell culture of the bone marrow, of adipose tissue, and of plasma rich in platelets is a great promise in the treatment of joint cartilage defects, particularly defects of great size (> 4 cm).
+The clinical results have been positive even at over one year after having been carried out.
 The procedure in several patients and the procedure’s success have been measured in longer periods of time.

-In his medical practice, Peter A. Fields, MD, DC uses the Gold Standard in Stem Cell Therapy utilizing four types of non-surgical procedures to revitalize and support joint regeneration: the stem cells from the bone marrow, the cells from the adipose tissue, the PRP and the prolotherapy with dextrose.
-All of these regenerative techniques cause the tissue to proliferate or regenerate.
-When the new tissue whether it is cartilage, bone, ligament, tendon, meniscus or other is regenerated, the joint becomes more vibrant and strong and it can once again work well.
-The objective is the same: stimulate to repair damaged tissues.
+In his medical practice, Peter A. Fields, MD, DC uses the Gold Standard in Stem Cell Therapy utilizing four types of non-surgical Regenerative Orthopedics to revitalize and support joint regeneration: stem cells from bone marrow, stem cells from adipose tissue, Platelet Rich Plasma, and Prolotherapy.
+All of these regenerative techniques cause the tissue to regenerate.
+When the new cartilage, ligament, tendon, or meniscus tissue is regenerated, the joint becomes more vibrant and strong and it can work well once again.
+The objective is the same: stimulate and repair damaged tissues.

 Peter A. Fields, MD, DC is one of the few doctors in the United States who is both a Doctor of Medicine and a Chiropractor.
 He is widely recognized as a leader in REGENERATIVE ORTHOPEDICS having been on numerous programs and quoted in magazines and on-line publications.